-All staff who work directly with children must read Part One, Part Five and Annex B - as a minimum, it is recommended that this includes all school leaders, all classroom-based staff and all staff with defined pastoral responsibilities.
+All staff who work directly with children must read Part One, Part Five and Annex B - as a minimum, it is recommended that this includes all school leaders, all classroom-based staff, and all staff with defined pastoral responsibilities.

-All staff are required to provide signed confirmation that they have read Part One of Keeping Children Safe in Education 2022 or Annex A (whichever is applicable) a copy of which will be kept in staff files.
+All staff are required to provide signed confirmation that they have read Part One of Keeping children safe in education 2023 or Annex A (whichever is applicable) a copy of which will be kept in staff files.
 A template document can be found in Appendix 7.

-Where staff do not work directly with children, they may read Annex A (condensed version of Part One) - schools to make a judgement about which staff this applies to.
+Where staff do not work directly with children, they may read Annex A (condensed version of Part One) - Head teacher/Principals to make a judgement about which staff this applies to.